 Web designers no longer need to rely on Photoshop for creating awesome buttons.
 With CSS3 you can manipulate everything from background gradients to drop shadows and glossy/shiny effects.
+We’ve organized 10 unique CSS buttons collections & snippets from CodePen which you can study and freely use in your own web projects.

 1. Plastic Buttons